 It doesn't have to be this way.
-The likelihood is your phone or tablet can be charged at a much faster rate than you even realise, and all that's missing is a decent charger.
-In this article we've rounded up a bunch of single- and multiple-port USB chargers that offer fast charging for your phone or tablet.
+The likelihood is your phone can be charged at a much faster rate than you even realise, and all that's missing is a decent charger.
+We've rounded up a bunch of single- and multiple-port USB chargers that offer fast charging for your phone (or tablet, too).

 The latter, which can plug directly into a wall socket or be mounted on a desk, are extremely convenient if you have multiple USB devices to charge at once, freeing up power sockets in your home and doing away with the need to carry multiple adaptors.
 (And if you know someone who doesn't already have one of these, it will make a great gift.)

 The fastest standard USB chargers support 18W Quick Charge 3.0, but this is worthwhile only if the device you want to charge also supports the standard.
 Even without it you'll find chargers that can deliver up to 12W of power, which is going to be notably faster than your old 5W charger.

 These USB adaptors are not powerful enough to charge a laptop and some games consoles, however.
 For that you need a Quick Charge 4/4+ or Power Delivery charger, which can output up to 100W over USB-C. We've rounded up the best laptop chargers in a separate article.

 You don't need to worry too much about how much power your phone or tablet can accept, since it will draw only the amount of power it requires.
 Buying a fast charger now will offer you some level of future-proofing for when you later upgrade to a new model that supports faster charging.